7.8. Courtroom Players: Judges and Court Staff

 Court Clerks and Staff

-Court structure varies from the courthouse to courthouse, but frequently court staff is divided into units.
+Court structure varies from the courthouse to the courthouse, but frequently court staff is divided into units.
 For example, staff may be assigned to work in the criminal unit, the civil unit, the traffic unit, the small claims unit, the juvenile unit, the family unit, or the probate unit.
 In smaller communities, there may be just a few court clerks who “do it all”.
 With the trend towards specialized courts (drug courts, mental health courts, domestic violence courts, and veteran courts), staff may specialize in and/or rotate in and out of the various units.
-Court staff are expected to have a vast knowledge of myriad local court rules and protocols, statutes, and administrative rules that govern filing processes, filing fees, filing timelines, accounting, record maintenance, as well as a knowledge of general office practices such as ordering supplies, mastering office machinery, and ensuring that safety protocol is established and followed.
+Court staff is expected to have a vast knowledge of myriad local court rules and protocols, statutes, and administrative rules that govern filing processes, filing fees, filing timelines, accounting, and record maintenance, as well as a knowledge of general office practices such as ordering supplies, mastering office machinery, and ensuring that safety protocol is established and followed.
 Recently, many courts have transitioned to electronic filing of all documents, usually managed through a centralized state court system.
-This transition presents challenges to court staff as they learn the new filing software, keep up with new filings, and archive the past court documents.
+This transition presents challenges to court staff as they learn the new filing software, keep up with new filings, and archive past court documents.

 Release Assistance Officers

 Release assistance officers (RAO) are court employees who meet with defendants at the jail to gather information to pass on to the judge who makes release decisions.
 Release assistance officers make their recommendations based on the defendant’s likelihood of reappearance and other considerations specified by statute or local rules.
-In determining whether the defendant is likely to reappear, the RAO considers: the defendant’s ties to the community, the defendant’s prior record of failures to appear, the defendant’s employment history, whether the defendant lives in the community, the nature and seriousness of the charges, and any potential threat the defendant may present to the community.
+In determining whether the defendant is likely to reappear, the RAO considers the defendant’s ties to the community, the defendant’s prior record of failures to appear, the defendant’s employment history, whether the defendant lives in the community, the nature and seriousness of the charges, and any potential threat the defendant may present to the community.

 The availability of space at the jail may also play a role in whether an individual is released.
 Court and jail staff may need to work together to establish release protocols when space is limited.
 The RAO should have a significant voice in drafting those protocols.
 Whether the RAO recommends security (bail) or conditional release, the RAO will generally suggest to the judge the conditions that the defendant should abide by if he or she makes bail or is conditionally released.
-Defendants released prior to trial will sign release agreements indicating the conditions of release recommended by the RAO and imposed by the judge.
-RAOs may also investigate the defendant’s proposed living conditions upon release to make sure that they promote lawful activity and the ability for reappearance for all scheduled court appearances.
+Defendants released before trial will sign release agreements indicating the conditions of release recommended by the RAO and imposed by the judge.
+RAOs may also investigate the defendant’s proposed living conditions upon release to make sure that they promote lawful activity and the ability to reappearance for all scheduled court appearances.

 Scheduling Clerk

-The scheduling clerk, or docketing clerk, set all hearings and trials on the court docket.
+The scheduling clerk, or docketing clerk, sets all hearings and trials on the court docket.
 The scheduling clerk notes the anticipated duration of trials (most trials are concluded within one day), speedy trial constraints, statutory and local court rules time frames, etc. The role of the scheduling clerk is extremely important, and an experienced scheduling clerk contributes to the overall efficiency of the legal process.
-Ineffective or inefficient scheduling causes delay, frustration, and may impede the justice process.
+Ineffective or inefficient scheduling causes delay, and frustration, and may impede the justice process.
 Part of scheduling, or docketing, is keeping track of law enforcement officers’ and defense attorneys’ scheduled vacations.
 In addition, the scheduling clerk must be mindful of the judges’ calendars which should track scheduled vacation time and training days, and also needed desk time, the time necessary for resolving cases they have taken under advisement.
 (Note that trial judges can either decide “from the bench”, meaning they will rule immediately on the issues before them during the hearing, or after taking the case under advisement, meaning they will rule through a written decision/opinion letter after spending time researching the law, reviewing the parties written pleadings, and considering the oral arguments).

 1. Eisentstein, J., & Jacob, H. (1977).
 Felony Justice: An organizational analysis of criminal courts.
 Boston, MA: Little Brown and Co.